 “Let’s watch something to cheer ourselves up,” I said to Flea, after a post-school scooter ride along the beach.

-And so we flicked through Netflix, iTunes and Sky until we came up with a shortlist of guaranteed happy-maker movies (although if you’re near a cinema this week, La La Land is a TOP choice in this respect).
+And so we flicked through Netflix, iTunes and Sky until we came up with a shortlist of guaranteed happy-maker pieces of cinema that can’t fail to cheer you up.

 So fear not if you are also affected by a bad case of the I Can’t Evens.
-Here are 10 movies that can brighten up even the worst of days.
+Here are 10 movies to cheer you up that can brighten up even the worst of days.
 And God knows, these are the worst of days.

-Before we begin some rules: a full-on cheer you up movie can’t be sentimental.
+Before we begin some rules: a movie that cheers you up movie can’t be too sentimental.
 There will be no happy tears in this list.
 No Lilo and Stich moments where an adorable little alien croaks “family” and presses all your squishy buttons.
 No, sir.

 Also, there will be no “uplifting” movies.
 There’s no Thelma and Louise/Shawshank redemption, “Oh isn’t is sad but doesn’t it remind you how lovely life is” stories in this list.
 When you’re THIS emotionally fragile, you simply can’t be expected to deal with Etre et Avoir, even if it is cinematic perfection at any other time of life.